Health Policy & Administration

 - In-state tuition rates are available to residents of the 15 western states that are members of the Western Interstate Commission for Higher Education.

 - Students attending part-time are given up to six years to complete their master’s degree.

-- The HPA placement rate for graduates since 2008 has been 97% within 3 months of graduation.
+- The HPA placement rate for graduates since 2008 has been 97% within three months of graduation.